giuliodondi/kOS-Shuttle_OPS1/README.md

 ## Updated April 2024 - please go through the README

 My KSP ascent guidance script for the Space Shuttle, intended to be used in KSP Realism Overhaul.
 Uses Powered Explicit Guidance (also called UPFG) for vacuum guidance, adapted and modified to perform aborts.
+Allows for assisted manual flight.

 # References